pouchdb/pouchdb/CONTRIBUTING.md

 Running PouchDB Tests
 --------------------------------------

-The PouchDB test suite expects an instance of CouchDB running in Admin Party on http://127.0.0.1:5984, you can configure this by sending the `COUCH_HOST` env var when running the Node tests or the `dev-server`
+The PouchDB test suite expects an instance of CouchDB running in Admin Party on http://127.0.0.1:5984, you can configure this by sending the `COUCH_HOST` env var.

 ### Node Tests

 Run all tests with:

-    $ npm run test-node

-Run an filtered set of tests:

-    $ GREP=basics npm run test-node
+    $ npm test

 ### Browser Tests

-Browser tests require a running HTTP server and a CORS proxy:
+Browser tests can be run automatically with:

+    $ CLIENT=firefox npm test

+or you can run:

-    $ npm run dev-server
+    $ npm run dev

-    # or
+and open http://127.0.0.1:8000/tests/test.html in your browser of choice.

+### Test Options

+#### Subset of tests:

+    $ GREP=test.replication.js npm test

+or append `?grep=test.replication.js` if you opened the tests in a browser manually

+#### Test Coverage

+    $ COVERAGE=1 npm test

+#### Test alternative server

-    $ COUCH_HOST=http://user:pass@myname.host.com npm run dev-server
+    $ COUCH_HOST=http://user:pass@myname.host.com npm run dev

-Now visit http://127.0.0.1:8000/tests/test.html in your browser, you can add ?grep=basics to run a test file.
-You do not need to manually rebuild PouchDB when you run the `dev-server` target, any changes you make to the source will automatically be built.

-### All Tests

-To run all tests:
+or

-    $ npm test
+    $ COUCH_HOST=http://user:pass@myname.host.com npm test

 Git Essentials
 --------------------------------------